GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 After you've finished this tutorial, you can clean up the resources you created on Google Cloud Platform so you won't be billed for them in the future.
-You may delete the resources individually, or delete the entire project.
+You can delete the resources individually, or delete the entire project.

 ### Deleting individual resources